croedel/PiInfotainment/README.md

 ```

 ### Auto start using systemd
-In order to start the PiInfotainment system automatically, you can use the systemd script templates within `systemd` directory:
+In order to start the PiInfotainment system automatically, you can use the systemd script templates within `templates` directory:

 | Script                | Description
 |-----------------------|----------------------------------------------